es-ude/elastic-ai.runtime.cloud/README.md

 The monitor can then be accessed locally at [http://localhost:8081](localhost.com:8081).

-### Docker
+### Docker Container

-A monitor running in a docker contaienr can be created via
+A monitor running in a docker container can be created via

 ```bash
 ./gradlew :monitor:jibDockerBuild